makrai/notes/jackendoff90-sem-struct.md

 # A last remark to close part I

-* one important thread of these chapters has been to compare a fine-grained theory of argument structure ... with a coarse-grained theory
+* one important thread of these chapters has been to compare a fine-grained theory of argument structure ... with a coarse-grained [one]
 * In order for a sentence to be understood, of course, the [fine CS] must exist
 * the issue is whether a coarse-grained argument structure is necessary
   * as a temporary shortcut